 At the 2019 Breeder’s Cup at Santa Anita in California, animal rights activists gathered outside the track to protest the events.
 California Governor Gavin Newsome had also recently announced that if horse racing did not go under reforms, “time is up” for the industry in his state.

-The controversy began over thirty-five horses that died at the track since the beginning of that year.
-During the final race on this day, a horse named Mongolian Groom broke his left hind leg and had to be later put down, further strengthening the case for the animal-rights activists whose goal is to end horse racing.
+The controversy began with over thirty-five horses that died at the track since the beginning of that year.
+During the final race on this day, a horse named Mongolian Groom broke his left hind leg and had to be put down later, further strengthening the case for the animal rights activists whose goal is to end horse racing.

-Issues surrounding how horse racing is regulated can sometimes be confusing because of so many different jurisdictions being involved.
+Issues surrounding how horse racing is regulated can sometimes be confusing because many different jurisdictions are involved.
 Having each state regulate the sport keeps all parties from being on the same page.
-It also seems unlikely there will ever be one central body to regulate the sport.
+It also seems unlikely that one central body will ever regulate the sport.

-Many others feel the sport is losing popularity because of the recent surge in other types of betting due to the legalization of sports betting and online casinos in the US.
-Many racetracks are now providing casinos on their premises.
+Many others feel the sport is losing popularity because of the recent surge in other types of betting due to the legalization of sports betting and online casinos in the U.S. Many racetracks now provide casinos on their premises.
 Known as “racinos,” these tracks look to counteract this effect of legal sports betting and take advantage of the additional revenue.

 Trying to Turn Things Around

-At Santa Anita, it’s now hoping technology can help better monitor horses and decrease their chances of injury.
-They are currently using facial recognition to track the workouts of each horse and high-resolution cameras to detect things such as the horse’s stride to detect inconsistencies in their gait before it becomes a problem.
-The track also monitors various other metrics much closer than they ever did before.
+At Santa Anita, they hope technology can help better monitor horses and decrease their chances of injury.
+They are currently using facial recognition to track each horse’s workouts and high-resolution cameras to detect things such as the horse’s stride to detect inconsistencies in their gait before they become a problem.
+The track also monitors various other metrics much closer than it ever did before.

-Everyone agrees there need to be changes for the sport of horse racing to recover its reputation and once again become the beloved Sport of Kings.
-U.S. racetracks have no choice but to change if they want to survive into the future.
+Everyone agrees that changes are needed for horse racing to recover its reputation and once again become the beloved Sport of Kings.
+U.S. racetracks have no choice but to change if they want to survive in the future.
 Whether betting on horse races is a part of that future remains to be seen.